evandalmeida/evandalmeida/README.md

 [<img src="https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white" />](https://medium.com/@edalmei1)

 ## 🚀 About Me
-Results-driven Full-Stack Software Engineer with a strong foundation in Python and Javascript, eager to contribute expertise in desigining, developing, and maintaining scalbale software solutions.
-Excited to collaborate with cross-functional teams, apply advanced programming techniques, and ensure code quality to drive innovation and enchange the user experience.
+Data-driven Full-Stack Software Engineer with a strong foundation in Python and Javascript, excited to contribute expertise in desigining, developing, and maintaining scalbale software solutions.
+Eager to collaborate with cross-functional teams, apply advanced programming techniques, and ensure code quality to innovate and enhance user experience.